ingadhoc/website/website_sale_product_multi_website/README.rst

 Website Sale Product Multi Website
 ==================================

 By default, Odoo allows to set just one (or all) website for products to be sold on eCommerces, by setting the field product_template.website_id (a many2one field).
-This module allows to set more than one value (website) in this field (convert it in a many2many field).
+This module allows to set more than one value (website) in this field (convert it in a many2many field)

 Installation
 ============